 Challenges In Organic Skincare

-Sometimes when you start replacing your skincare products with organic products, your skin might go through an adaptation period.
+Sometimes when you start replacing your skincare products with organic ones, your skin might go through an adaptation period.
 There are two main reasons for this.

 The other significant difference is preservatives.
 Most of the preservatives used in synthetic cosmetics are banned from organic ones.
 When you start introducing natural and organic products to your skin, it's microbial balance starts to change and adapt back to the chemical-free environment.
 This might cause out-brakes at the beginning of your journey.